supercollider/supercollider/README.md

 ### [Contributing Guide](https://github.com/supercollider/supercollider/wiki)

-Read our [contributing guide](https://github.com/supercollider/supercollider/wiki) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+Read our [contributing guide](https://github.com/supercollider/supercollider/wiki) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

 ### Good First Issues

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/supercollider/supercollider/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
+To help you get your feet wet and get familiar with our contribution process, we have a list of [good first issues](https://github.com/supercollider/supercollider/labels/good%20first%20issue) that contain bugs that have a relatively limited scope.
 This is a great place to get started.
 You can also ask on our developer's mailing list, on [Slack][Slack], or on the [forum][Discourse].

 ### Requests for Comment